srdCodeSamples/aws-lambda-get-hcproduct/README.md

 A .NetCore AWS Lambda function to get the url of an HC product build.

 This is an implemntation of [this](https://github.com/srdCodeSamples/lib-hc-get-build) library in an AWS Lambda function.
-The library repository is added asgit submodule to the project.
+The library repository is added as git submodule to the project.

 ## Usage